coil pack

 This is part of the reason why diesel engines often run more reliably, as they don’t need ignition coils and spark plugs to run.
 So if you have a diesel car, you can rest easy.
 You can learn more about ignition systems in the video below:

-Ignition Coil Diagram
+Ignition Coil Types

 We will be focusing on the coil pack in this post.
 However, there are different types of ignition coils and we think it’ll be good for you to know about them since your vehicle might use a different type of ignition coil.